Samsung Galaxy M30 Price in India, Release Date Tipped

-After a successful launch of two India-first Galaxy M-Series smartphones in India in January, Samsung is geared up to launch the Galaxy M30 for a starting price of Rs.
+Samsung M30 looks set to follow on the footsteps of the Samsung M20 and Samsung M10.
+After a successful launch of two India-first Galaxy M-Series smartphones in India in January, Samsung is said to be looking up to launch the Samsung M30 in India at a starting price of Rs.
 15,000 in February.
-Industry sources told IANS on Thursday that the sale of Galaxy M30 with a triple rear-camera system and a massive 5,000mAh battery will begin in the first week of March.
-The company currently offers two Galaxy M-Series phones — Galaxy M10 and Galaxy M20 – in the country, which would make the Samsung Galaxy M30 the third member of the series.
+Industry sources told IANS on Thursday that the sale of Samsung Galaxy M30 with a triple rear-camera system and a massive 5,000mAh battery will begin in the first week of March.
+The company currently offers two Galaxy M-Series phones — Galaxy M10 and Galaxy M20 – in the country, which would make the Samsung M30 the third member of the series.

 Samsung M30 price in India and specifications